chinamike65/hugo-tuolesi/content/book2/book2en.md

 one incarnation in the Pure Land of the Dakini;

-one incarnation in the Pure Land of Great Mighty Virtue;
+one incarnation in the Tushita Maitreya Temple,Pure Land of Maitreya Boddhisattva;

 one incarnation in the Pure Land of Manjushri.

-When we practice Tsongkhapa's guru yoga these days, we pray to one of these five incarnations.
+When we practice Tsongkhapa's Guru Yoga these days, we pray to one of these five incarnations.

 Which one is the easiest to attain?
 The incarnation of Master Tsongkhapa in the Tusita Heaven of Maitreya is the easiest for us to ask for.

 What method should I use to invite?
 First of all, visualize the Tusita Heaven in the distant sky, visualize Maitreya’s Pure Land in the Tusita Heaven, and visualize Maitreya Buddha in the Maitreya Hall.
 Maitreya Buddha is sitting on a throne.
 Sitting there like the above is called the sitting method of growth.

-Maitreya Buddha's mind visualizes the Ruyi knot (the Ruyi knot is like a Chinese knot), and inside the Ruyi knot visualizes the three masters and disciples of Tsongkhapa: Tsongkhapa, Jia Caojie, and Kezhujie.
+Maitreya Buddha's mind visualizes the Ruyi knot (the Ruyi knot is like a Chinese knot), and inside the Ruyi knot visualizes the master and two disciples of Tsongkhapa: Tsongkhapa,  Gyaltshap, and Khedrup Je.

-Master Tsongkhapa represents Manjusri, Jia Caojie represents Guanyin, Kezhujie represents Vajrapani, and the three masters and apprentices represent the three masters.
+Master Tsongkhapa represents Manjusri, Gyaltshap represents Guanyin, Khedrup Je represents Vajrapani, and the master and two disciples represent the three masters.

 Just visualize the wish-fulfilling gem in Maitreya Buddha's heart with the three masters and disciples of Tsongkhapa in it, and then greet him like this in his heart:

-The three masters and disciples of Tsongkhapa, to accumulate blessings for all beings in the six realms, and to promote the Dharma, I welcome you.
+The master and two disciples of Tsongkhapa, to accumulate blessings for all beings in the six realms, and to promote the Dharma, I welcome you.
 Come here, please, into the sky ahead of myself.

 Just visualize the three figures of Tsongkhapa and his disciples coming out of Maitreya Buddha's wishful gem and sitting on three white clouds.